ckreiling/fly_machines/README.md

 ### Request Retries

 Since this client is implemented on top of `Req`, simply pass the `retry` option to a request.
-For example to ensure a lease is acquired in case of conflict:
+For example, to ensure a lease is acquired in case of conflict:

 ```elixir
 {:ok, %{body: %{nonce: nonce}}} = FlyMachines.machine_lease_acquire(